olsonquinn1/CS4504-Project/readme.txt

 TaskData        --> (int[][] matrixA, int[][] matrixB, int taskId)
                     client sends to router, contains the two matrices. router divides into 7 subtasks via strassen and distributes to servers

+Timestamps
+"task sent by client"
+"task received by router"
+"task divided by router"
+"M# sent to server"
+"M# received by server"
+"M# sent by server"
+"M# received by router"
+"result sent by router"
+"result received by client"